mrdoob/three.js/threejs/lessons/threejs-post-processing.md

 ## `clear`

-Whether are not to clear before rendering this pass
+Whether or not to clear before rendering this pass

 ## `renderToScreen`